eslint/js/packages/eslint-scope/README.md

   - Returns: An array of variable objects declared by the node.
 If the node doesn't declare any variables, it returns an empty array.

 - **isGlobalReturn()**
-  Determines if global return statement should be allowed.
+  Determines if the global return statement should be allowed.
   - Returns: `true` if the global return is enabled.

 - **isModule()**